dadi/api/docs/extensionApi.md

 ### app.api.unuse(route or function)

 * The first argument to `unuse` is either a String or Function
-	* If it is a Function Serama will remove the Function from the middleware if it exists
+	* If it is a Function it will be removed the Function from the middleware if it exists
 	* If the first argument is a string, it will remove that route from the middleware

 ### app.VERB(route, handler, [any number of additional handlers])